PhKindermann/ipe-simplify/README.md

 Run "Ipelets->Simplify Path->Simplify" to simplify the currently selected path.
 Run "Ipelets->Simplify Path->Simplify to Spline" to create a spline instead of a path.
+Run "Ipelets->Simplify Path->Convert to Spline" to convert a path to a spline.

 # Changes #